-Employment Agreement with Milt Alpern
+Employment Agreement with Raymond A. August

-In November 2011, we entered into an employment agreement with Milt Alpern, our Chief Financial Officer.
-Under the agreement, we agreed to pay Mr. Alpern a base salary of \$267,000 per year.
-Annual compensation reviews and adjustments to Mr. Alpern's compensation will occur on or around the time we perform our annual budget process.
-Mr. Alpern's base salary as of December 31, 2013 was \$291,750.
-We also agreed to pay Mr. Alpern a bonus amount of 50% of his then-current base pay upon achievement of our annual targets.
-In connection with his employment agreement, we granted Mr. Alpern an option to purchase 213,959 shares of common stock.
+In July 2014, we entered into an employment agreement with Raymond A. August.
+Under the agreement, we agreed to pay Mr. August a base salary of \$460,000 per year for 2014.
+Mr. August's base salary as of December 31, 2016 was \$483,000.
+Annual compensation reviews and adjustments to Mr. August's compensation occur on or around the time we perform our annual budget process.
+We also agreed to pay Mr. August a bonus amount of up to 100% of his then-current base pay, subject to adjustment, upon achievement of the Company's annual targets.
+Pursuant to the agreement, we granted Mr. August 175,000 RSUs in 2014 with a five-year vesting period beginning on October 1, 2015 and grant him annual RSU awards of up to 200% of his base pay with a four-year vesting periods, subject to continued employment.

-In the event we terminate Mr. Alpern's employment without cause at any time prior to a change in control, we will provide Mr. Alpern: (i) severance payments at a rate equal to his base salary then in effect for a period of 12 months following his termination date, (ii) a portion of his targeted annual bonus, (iii) an insurance premium in an amount equal to that which was paid on his behalf prior to the termination of his employment, and (iv) with six months during which his outstanding stock options will continue to vest.
+In the event we terminate Mr. August's employment without cause at any time prior to a change in control, we will provide Mr. August: (i) severance payments at a rate equal to his base salary then in effect for a period of 12 months following his termination date, (ii) a portion of his targeted annual bonus, and (iii) an insurance premium in an amount equal to that which was paid on his behalf prior to the termination of his employment.

-In the event we or our acquirer terminates Mr. Alpern's employment without cause at the time of, or within 12 months following, a change in control of our Company, we or our acquirer will provide Mr. Alpern: (i) severance payments at a rate equal to his base salary then in effect for a period of 12 months following his termination date, (ii) a portion of his targeted annual bonus as described below, (iii) immediate acceleration and full vesting of his outstanding stock options, and (iv) specified insurance premiums during the period he receives severance payments.
-If he resigns due to a decrease in his base salary or targeted annual bonus, a change in his position as Chief Financial Officer, or a change in his duties and responsibilities to the Company, and provided he resigns within three months of the occurrence of, and without having consented to, such event, Mr. Alpern will be entitled to receive the same severance benefits he would have been eligible to receive were his employment terminated by us without cause.
+In the event we or our acquirer terminates Mr. August's employment without cause at the time of, or within 12 months following, a change in control of our Company, we or our acquirer will provide Mr. August: (i) severance payments at a rate equal to his base salary then in effect for a period of 12 months following his termination date, (ii) a portion of his targeted annual bonus, (iii) immediate acceleration of outstanding RSUs granted to him in 2014, and (iv) specified insurance premiums during the period he receives severance payments.
+If he resigns due to a decrease in his base salary or targeted annual bonus, a change in his position with the Company, or a change in his duties and responsibilities to the Company, and provided he resigns within three months of the occurrence of, and without having consented to, such event, Mr. August will be entitled to receive the same severance benefits he would have been eligible to receive were his employment terminated by us without cause.

-If we terminate his employment with or without cause, after completion of any period during which his eligibility for a bonus is to be determined, or a Bonus Period, but prior to the date when such bonus is to be paid, Mr. Alpern will be entitled to receive such bonus at the time it would have been paid but for the termination of his employment.
-If we terminate Mr. Alpern's employment without cause prior to the completion of a Bonus Period, he will be entitled to receive a portion of the bonus at the time it would have been paid but for the termination of his employment, prorated for the portion of the Bonus Period that he was employed by the Company.
+If we terminate Mr. August's employment with or without cause, after completion of any period during which his eligibility for a bonus is to be determined, or a Bonus Period, but prior to the date when such bonus is to be paid, Mr. August will be entitled to receive such bonus at the time it would have been paid but for the termination of his employment.
+If we terminate Mr. August's employment without cause prior to the completion of a Bonus Period, he will be entitled to receive a portion of the bonus at the time it would have been paid but for the termination of his employment, prorated for the portion of the Bonus Period that he was employed by the Company.